Trump And Kim Arrive In Singapore For Unprecedented Summit

 "We suspect it'll be more of a pronouncement in which the two countries express interest in that direction, and then the details will get bogged down," Sen. Jeff Merkley, D-OR and a member of the Senate Foreign Relations Committee, told NPR's Lulu Garcia-Navarro on Weekend Edition Sunday.
 "So view this as ... the laying of a vision, a little bit of sizzle on the steak."

-Hammering out a complete plan for North Korea's denuclearization would be "an impossible chore" at this summit, Michael O'Hanlon of the Brookings Institution told NPR.
+Hammering out a complete plan for North Korea's denuclearization would be "an impossible chore" at this summit, Michael O'Hanlon of the Brookings Institution told NPR's Windsor Johnston.
 While Kim has shown he's willing to bargain, O'Hanlon said, "Giving up his nuclear weapons is probably going to be the last step in that process, not the first step."

 Trump arrived in Singapore after another meeting with foreign leaders — a group of close American allies.
 At the G7 summit in Canada and in the hours afterward, Trump railed against trade practices that he described as unfair and said he'd given U.S. representatives instructions to rescind an agreement to official communique that outlined a mutual plan to ensure "free, fair, and mutually beneficial trade."